 Collateral (2004) – Probably my favorite Tom Cruise movie of all time (maybe it’s the gray hair?), Collateral is the kind of LA movie only director Michael Mann can do.
 (Heat, anyone?)
 It’s an after-dark cab ride that careens through the scary and seedy shadows of the city with a picture-perfect performance from Jamie Foxx.

 Spanglish (2004) – Every time this movie is on it’s hard for me to change channels.
-It’s funny and lighthearted yet doesn’t shy away from serious issues and does a good job of showing how everyone has probs whether you live in a beach house in Malibu or a little casa in the Valley.
+It’s funny and lighthearted yet doesn’t shy away from serious issues and does a good job of showing how everyone has probs whether you live in a Malibu beach house or pobre casita in the Valley.

 Quinceanera (2006) – Love this movie.
 Taking place in Echo Park, it follows a Latino brother and sister as they face several big issues — teenage pregnancy, homosexuality and gentrification of the neighborhood.
 The characters are fictional, but it’s a very real story.